Best practice for managing an online community

 For example, ContentCal’s community is primarily our Facebook group.
 We’ve identified that most of our Facebook group users are already ContentCal customers, so we know not to sell to them!
 We also avoid posting competitor comparison blogs, because we certainly don’t want to promote competitors to our existing customers, and they already love us anyway, so have no need to hear about other social media tools!
 Instead, we share tips and resources that help our customers produce the best possible content, including strategy templates and social post ideas.
 We also announce new features early within the group.

 Research shows that someone who receives good customer service will tell nine other people about it.
 If someone has a bad experience, that number rockets to 16.
-Timing is crucial for providing an excellent customer experience, which is why Engage also provides real-time monitoring, sending inquiries and messages straight to your inbox.
+Timing is crucial for providing an excellent customer experience.